...

 4. 1More Triple Driver In-Ear Headphones

-1More Triple Driver In-Ear Headphones is your go-to source for the best wired gaming earbuds with a lightweight aluminum alloy body.
+1More Triple Driver In-Ear Headphones is your go-to source for the best wired gaming earbuds with a mic and a lightweight aluminum alloy body.

 Furthermore, the angled design fits comfortably, and you get 9 ear tip sizes for a perfect seal.
 Plus, the in-line mic and controls make it super easy to manage music and calls on the go, besides gaming.